 NUR 720 is designed to provide a theoretical and practical base for students to diagnose and manage more complicated acute episodic and chronic health problems of adults across the lifespan that present predominantly in primary care settings.
 Content includes management strategies from the domains of nursing, medical, and pharmacological therapeutics, and emphasizes direct care to patients with health problems in selected body systems.
 The student is expected to apply the concepts and theories discussed in class to the care of adult patients across the lifespan in concurrent and subsequent clinical practicum courses.
-P: NUR 714; CO: NUR 721 or NUR 724 (Adult) and NUR 722 (Family); P or CO: NUR 686 and NUR 692.
+P: NUR 714; CO: NUR 721 and NUR 722 (Family); NUR 724 (Adult Gero in Primary Care).
+P or CO: NUR 686 and NUR 692.

 NUR 721.
 Practicum III: Family Nurse Practitioner.
 2 credits.
-FA

-NUR 721 allows students to continue the development of the family nurse practitioner role by providing health care services to patients across the lifespan in primary care settings.
+FA NUR 721 allows students to continue the development of the family nurse practitioner role by providing health care services to patients across the lifespan in primary care settings.
 This course emphasizes further development of clinical assessment and diagnostic reasoning skills and the diagnosis and treatment of common and more complicated acute episodic and chronic health problems of adults, pregnant women and children.
+Students will have opportunities to further advance knowledge and clinical skills in performing diagnostic and therapeutic procedures related to the role of the nurse practitioner.
 This practicum requires 150 direct clinical hours.
 P: NUR 715; CO: NUR 720 and NUR 722.